The Story of the Woodswomen

-And isn’t it an extraordinary thing that the woodswomen should return now when we need them most?
+And isn’t it an extraordinary thing that the woodswomen should return now – now when we need them most?

 There is an ancient path into the woods that we all know deep inside, although many have forgotten how to find it.

-Can you remember?
+Do you remember?